RJonMshka/CS474Homework1/README.md

 When an object is instantiated, the OO mechanism goes to the top most class first and initiate's its fields and then invoke top class's constructor with the params passed.
 If the signature (number of params) of Constructor and the params values do not match then it would result in an `Exception`.

 ### Field(fieldName: String): Any
 `Field` expression is used to refer to a field of an object with its name within the body of the class.
-Usage of this expression on object intance outside body of class is prohibited.
+Usage of this expression on object instance outside body of class is prohibited.
 We have another expression for that behavior.

 Syntax:
 ```